 Damages arising out of a distracted driving accident may include medical expenses, lost earning capacity, scarring, disfigurement, mental anguish, pain and suffering, loss of enjoyment of life, and rehabilitation.
 In some cases, it is necessary to retain experts to provide opinions about your damages, such as items like future wage loss due to injuries sustained in an accident.

-Consult a Sacramento Car Accident Attorney
+Consult a Folsom Car Accident Attorney

-If you have suffered injuries in an accident caused by a distracted driver, you should retain an experienced Folsom personal injury attorney.
+If you have suffered injuries in an accident caused by a distracted driver, you should retain an experienced Folsom car accident attorney.
 Travis G. Black formerly worked in the insurance industry and understands how adjustors may respond to your claim.
 You should call us before talking to them.
 Our Folsom firm offers perceptive legal counsel and works hard on behalf of victims who need a Sacramento car accident attorney.
 Contact us online or call Black & DePaoli at 916-962-2896 for a free consultation.